pwelke/homcount/README.md

 Our code to sample patterns and then count homomorphisms started as a fork of the [code for the Graph Homomorphism Convolution](https://github.com/gear/graph-homomorphism-network) paper.

-Below, you can find the original README of that repository, but be aware that we have changed quite a few things, in particular `mlp.py` and `svm.py`.
+Below, you can find the original README of that repository, but be aware that we have changed quite a few things, in particular `mlp.py` and `svm.py`, as well as large parts of the ghc package.

 ## Graph Homomorphism Convolution